What is a Cochlear Implant?

 A later, UK-based, study found that while the incidence of meningitis in implanted adults was significantly higher than the general population, the incidence in children was no different than the general population.

 There are strict protocols in choosing candidates to avoid risks and disadvantages.
-A battery of tests are performed to make the decision of candidacy easier.
+A battery of tests is performed to make the decision of candidacy easier.
 For example, some patients suffer from deafness medial to the cochlea – typically acoustic neuromas.
 Implantation into the cochlea has a low success rate with these people as the artificial signal does not have a healthy nerve to travel along.

 With careful selection of candidates, the risks of implantation are minimized.